-Maybe you’ve been driving through your favorite neighborhood and you’ve just spotted a home you love.
+Maybe you’ve been driving through your favorite neighborhood and you’ve just spotted a home you want to buy.
 Maybe you’ve been searching online for homes and you were ready to throw in your offer on a favorite.
 Suddenly, you spot the “under contract” or “pending” sign.

 Well, not quite.
 Just because a home is pending or under contract doesn’t mean that the house is off the market.
-To better understand your chances to still land your dream home, you’ll need to learn about pending vs under contract.
+To better understand your chances to still land your dream home, you’ll need to learn about the differences between “pending” and “under contract”.

 When a home goes up for sale, it’s open to offers from anyone.
 A real estate agent will upload a home profile online, drive a sign into the lawn, and contact some other agents.